nixworks/public/news/2010/08/8/index.md

 ##### South Korean President
 ### [The President of South Korea Lee Myung-Bak replaces the Prime Minister of South Korea Chung Un-chan with Kim Tae-ho as part of a Cabinet reshuffle with seven other ministers also being replaced. ](/news/2010/08/8/the-president-of-south-korea-lee-myung-bak-replaces-the-prime-minister-of-south-korea-chung-un-chan-with-kim-tae-ho-as-part-of-a-cabinet-res.md)
-_Context: forming a government, Kim Tae-ho, Prime Minister, Chung Un-chan, South Korean President, Lee Myung-Bak_
+_Context: forming a government, Prime Minister, Chung Un-chan, Lee Myung-Bak, Kim Tae-ho, South Korean President_

 ##### Potosi
 ### [Protesters in Potosi, Bolivia, strengthen an anti-government protest by starting a hunger strike and cutting rail links to Chile. ](/news/2010/08/8/protesters-in-potosa-bolivia-strengthen-an-anti-government-protest-by-starting-a-hunger-strike-and-cutting-rail-links-to-chile.md)